 That’s why I recommend getting a weight loss program that’s been proven to work and takes all the things I pointed out above into account.
 Here’s my recommendation for the best weight loss programs for seniors.

-We hope you enjoyed these exercise tips for over 60-year-old overweight people.
+I hope you enjoyed these exercise tips for over 60-year-old overweight people.
 Getting started is the hardest part, exercise is not supposed to be grueling but something you enjoy and makes you feel better about yourself.

 So don’t be afraid to get started, every day you wait will make your health worse.
 Just start light and experiment with what you like.
-Don’t get dis encouraged if you don’t like some exercises right away or feel like you can’t perform them correctly, it just takes time and experience.
+Don’t get discouraged if you don’t like some exercises right away or feel like you can’t perform them correctly, it just takes time and experience.

 To find the motivation to stick with exercise it’s imperative to find the exercises you enjoy and are good at.
-When you notice you are getting better each workout and losing weight, it will motivate unlike anything else.
+When you notice you are getting better each workout and losing weight, it will motivate you unlike anything else.
 It’s all about consistency, do your daily exercise as a priority and you will soon see results.